akostrik/stage_telegram_python/README.md

 _The confidence coefficient of a channel_ is the summe of the confidence coefficients of its messages.

-_The confidence coefficient of a group of channels_ is the normalized summe of the confidence coefficients of its channels, in the interval [0 … 100].
+_The confidence coefficient of a group of channels_ is the normalized (in the interval [0 … 100]) summe of the confidence coefficients of its channels.

 _The similarity index of two channels_ equals to the number of similar affirmations contained in these channels, minus the number of opposing affiramtions.